My Approach to Helping

 I prioritize creating a safe, non judgmental space for you to explore your inner world with compassion rather than criticism.
 I specialize in helping people create healthy boundaries, move through grief, and quiet the inner critic.
 Self-compassion and acceptance can be powerful tools to melt shame and work through loss, but they can be difficult to access alone.
 We will work collaboratively to explore issues at a pace that feels good for you.
 We'll generally deepen into what comes up organically in the room.
 You don't know where you're going because we can work together to figure that out.

 Supported by a background in Bodywork and training in the Arts I draw on many modalities to inform my work.
 My approach is mindfulness based and grounded in somatic, psychodynamic, and transpersonal theories.

 More Info About My Practice

-I offer sessions on a weekly basis (or more if desired) for individual adults and teens.
-I also offer relationship counseling for romantic and non-romantic partnerships of all kinds.
-Friends, family members, roommates, business relationships are welcome.
-I have experience with, and am excited about working with LGBTQIA, Poly and Kink issues.
+I offer sessions on a weekly basis (or more if desired) for individual adults struggling with overwhelm.
+I have experience with, and am excited about working with BIPOC & LGBTQIA populations.

 The therapeutic relationship is important to the work so finding a therapist that is a good fit is crucial.
 I am here to answer any questions you may have and encourage you to follow your gut when choosing a therapist.